 Operation of Machinery

 Not only are vehicle engines now more quiet, but auxiliary machinery and equipment, such as loaders, cranes, refrigeration plant, etc. may also be quiet or silent, and therefore may not be heard by pedestrians or other drivers.

 Poor Visibility especially around loads, wide or long vehicles, or while vehicles reverse – causes many collisions.
 Vehicle entrance and exit points also create blind spots and changes in light levels.

 Vehicles do not only present a hazard when they are moving.
 Some vehicle hazards occur when other types of activity are being carried out on the vehicle:

-Overloading – exceeding the safe working limit of the vehicle can result in significant risks.
+Exceeding the safe working limit of the vehicle can result in significant risks.
 This could be due to driver error, or through a lack of knowledge about the capabilities of the vehicle or the nature of the load.
-An unbalanced load can also destabilise the vehicle.
+An unbalanced load can also destabilize the vehicle.

 Both manual and mechanical unloading can create risk, e.g. tipping operations can result in the vehicle overturning, or people being struck by the material being tipped.